-It was the 1989, I was with some friends on a white water rafting trip down the Rio Grande River in New Mexico.
-During our 3 day trip there were periods of fast moving white water and times where we floated calmly along with the gentle current.
+It was 1989, I was with some friends on a white water rafting trip down the Rio Grande River in New Mexico.
+During our 3 day trip, there were periods of fast-moving white water and times where we floated calmly along with the gentle current.
 The friend who organized the trip was celebrating her birthday.
-During a calm time I asked what her life’s greatest fear.
+During a calm time, I asked what her life’s greatest fear.
 She told her story and the question went to the next friend.
 When all had answered, they turned to me and ask me the question.
 Then it was my turn.
 I was surprised at the answer that came into my awareness.
 My greatest fear was the time my son Siri died.
 (It has a happy ending.)

-About 10 minutes later at the emergency room Siri was put on the examination table.
+About 10 minutes later at the emergency room, Siri was put on the examination table.
 The doctor began the examination.
 A few minutes after we had arrived, Siri’s heart stops.
-To see this small 10 month old laying on the examination table and the heart monitor just goes flat.
+To see this small 10-month-old laying on the examination table and the heart monitor just goes flat.
 It was all so unreal.
-Quickly the doctor begin pumping his heart.
+Quickly the doctor begins pumping his heart.
 Nurses and aids began a frantic dance to save his life.
-At some point one of the nurses tells me I must leave the room.
-I refuse.
+At some point, one of the nurses tells me I must leave the room.
+I refused.
 It was clear to her I was not going.
 She tells me to stay out of the way.
 While standing in that busy room I went inside myself to a place of trust.
-From that inner perspective I started chanting.
+From that inner perspective, I started chanting.
 I opened myself to divine guidance for my son and the medical personnel to do the best they could to revive my son.

 They prepared the defibrillator to shock his heart back to life.
 After a few tries still nothing.
 My chanting takes on an importance that is bigger than life.
 Then they prepare a needle to inject directly into his heart.
 After more than 2 minutes of effort, his heart started beating again.
 It seemed the immediate danger was over.
 Still chanting my wife and I went to the waiting room.
 About a minute later a priest from the hospital slowly walks up to us.
 He looked very sad.
 I thought he was going to tell us our son died.
 Turned out he was called to offer his support.
 I was quite angry at the confusion.